jaymzh/oss-stats/README.md

 There are a lot of options you can use to customize what is included in the report.

+In addition to GitHub Actions, `ci_stats.rb` can also fetch and report on failed builds from Buildkite.

 ## Meeting Stats

 Many open source projects have weekly meetings and it's important to know